-- Pay attention to the “Options and Substitution” section.
-They are great ideas for your kids to experiment with.
+- Pay attention to the “Options and Substitution” section on the recipe.

 - Use body scrubs in the shower—if you’re concerned about something going down the drain—use a drain trap.

-I’ve taken my favorite ingredients and created these yummy holiday scrubs.
-They make great gifts for friends, family, neighbors or teachers.
-Your teens, tweens or grandkids will love making these for their friends, too.
+I’ve taken my favorite ingredients and created this yummy chocolate Halloween scrub.
+It makes a great holiday gift and your teens, tweens or grandkids will love making them.